 If you do not want to suspend the applications that run on the target ECS instance, you must migrate the applications.
 For how to migrate applications on a Swarm cluster, see Schedule an application to specified nodes.
 For how to migrate applications on a Kubernetes cluster, see Safely drain a node while respecting application SLOs.

 - To ensure that data can be migrated, run the service docker stop command to stop Docker daemon, and run the service kubelet stop command to stop kubelet.

 - Migrate the Docker directory data to a backup directory.
 For example, mv /var/lib/docker /var/lib/docker_data.

 - Mount the new disk to the /var/lib/docker and /var/lib/kubelet directories.
 For example,

 echo "/dev/xvdb1 /var/lib/container/ ext4 defaults 0 0" >>/etc/fstab echo "/var/lib/container/kubelet /var/lib/kubelet none defaults,bind 0 0" >>/etc/fstab echo "/var/lib/container/docker /var/lib/docker none defaults,bind 0 0" >>/etc/fstab mkdir /var/lib/docker mount -a

 - Migrate the backed up Docker data to the new disk.
 For example, mv /var/lib/docker_data/* /var/lib/docker/.

 - Start the Docker daemon and kubelet, and check the data location.

 - Run the service docker start command to start the Docker daemon, and run the service kubelet start command to start kubelet.

 - Run the df command to verify whether /var/lib/docker has been mounted to the new disk.
-If you need to start the Kubernetes cluster, skip
+If you need to start the Kubernetes cluster, skip this step.

 - Run the docker ps command to check whether containers are lost.
 Restart containers as needed.
 For example,